Exploring Inclusionary Zoning to Support Affordable Housing

 Kitchener needs to truly enact inclusionary zoning, and requiring developers to include affordable units just won't do it.

-Cory over 2 years ago
+Cory about 3 years ago

 forcing a mix of this within all new developments is a poor idea. you would be much better of imposing a levy based upon some form of a reasonable calculation to raise new funds to be applied toward the new construction of designated affordable housing developments. if you try to mix it within the same property you will most likely stall the uptake of the high density developments as non affordable housing buyers will not want to locate in a model of this nature.

-Denski over 2 years ago
+Denski over 3 years ago

 I agree that there is no affordable housing here.
 My children will not be able to afford their own home.
 I've lived here all my life and my children will not be able to afford their own home.
 On top of that, there are not many well paying full-time jobs.
 I see there were many part time jobs created, but I imagine those are all minimum wage.